Average read time: 15 minutes

-We’re working – both within our business and with others outside it – to eliminate deforestation from our supply chain, support human rights and tackle climate change.
+We’re working within our business and with external partners to eliminate deforestation from our supply chain, support human rights and tackle climate change.

 Forests are essential to life.
 They are the lungs of our planet and help to regulate our climate.
 They are second only to oceans as the largest global store of carbon.
 As well as being home to up to 80% of land-based wildlife, more than 1 billion people depend on forests for their livelihoods.